 - Mix all of the ingredients together in a blender until smooth and well-blended

 - Pour into pie shell and bake on the lowest rack of the oven for 10 minutes

-- Reduce heat to 400 degrees F. and continue baking for about 30 minutes more or until the center just jiggles a little.
+- Cover the crust with foil or a pie guard and continue baking for about 30 minutes more or until the center just jiggles a little.
 Turn off the oven, open the door slightly and leave the pie in the oven for 10 more minutes.
 Don’t worry if it cracks a bit and poofs up.
 It will settle down as it cools.
 My baked filling is very dark because of the spices and molasses.

 - Allow to cool thoroughly.
 This tastes best when made a day ahead.